 How will I be assessed?

-Produce a report giving a critical evaluation of assessment and/or evaluation practice(s) within your own clinical context, with reference to scholarly literature, examining the appropriateness of approach(es) used in testing learning, skills and competencies.
-Consider the usefulness of the critiqued assessment(s) as a means of identifying learning gaps and future CPD needs.
+Participants will produce a report giving a critical evaluation of assessment and/or evaluation practice(s) within your own clinical context, with reference to scholarly literature, examining the appropriateness of approach(es) used in testing learning, skills and competencies.
+Participants will also consider the usefulness of the critiqued assessment(s) as a means of identifying learning gaps and future CPD needs.

-Produce a portfolio of evidence based on the critically reflective statements derived from the process of peer observation; and accompanied by a set of appendices containing evidence relating to the observed sessions and feedback given/received.
+Participants will produce a portfolio of evidence, based on the critically reflective statements derived from the process of peer observation, and accompanied by a set of appendices containing evidence relating to the observed sessions and feedback given/received.

 On successful completion you will:

 - Present a rationale for forms of assessment of and for learning and evaluation of teaching which are appropriate to the clinical context.